 The site was established as a public facility that could accept green waste for sand dune stabilisation purposes.
 It is consented to accept green waste from the Patea community and from South Taranaki District Council.
 The aim of the activity is to place green waste and plant material, such as branches, along the eroding sand dune area, to act as a sand trap, facilitating the reinstatement of the dune system and prevention of future erosion at the site.
 Members of the public are directed to specific discharge points at the beach area by means of signs.
 Periodically, the waste is moved around the site to make room for additional consented material.
+STDC also conducts a programme of fortnightly inspections to identify and remove unacceptable wastes being discharge at the site by third party users.
 The discharge site is approximately 120 metres long and 25 metres wide, and is shown in Figure 2.